uwdub/web-dub/_people/doctoral/_unchecked/fox-sarah.md

 #   Master of Science in Engineering
 ################################################################################
 positions:
-- affiliaton: Human Centered Design & Engineering
+- affiliation: Human Centered Design & Engineering

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.